China’s finely crafted web of digital surveillance for the Beijing Olympics has been years in the making

 There are many overlapping parts of China’s security state.
 There are media censorship and monitoring of online discussion.
 There are surveillance and control of dissident figures.
 There are new methods of voice and image analysis developed by technology firms.
 And there is a massive network of low-level volunteer informants on the lookout for suspicious activity.

 At the center of the national security state is President Xi Jinping and the upper echelons of the Communist Party.
-In practice, this means that the capital city of Beijing is the heart of a system of coercion and control designed to apprehend troublemakers.
+In practice, this means that the capital, Beijing, is the heart of a system of coercion and control designed to apprehend troublemakers.

 Work to protect the capital is often carried out far away, however, as police departments across the country are charged with preventing petitioners or activists from traveling there.
 In Chifeng, a city in Inner Mongolia nearly 260 miles away, for example, police promised to inspect every car driving in Beijing’s direction.

-Many of the upgrades ahead of the Winter Olympics have focused on Zhangjiakou, the joint host city to the northwest of Beijing, which was considered to have a “poor foundation” for surveillance.
+Many of the upgrades ahead of the Winter Olympics have focused on Zhangjiakou, the joint host city northwest of Beijing that was considered to have a “poor foundation” for surveillance.
 Security cameras in the city were upgraded to keep track of at least 2 million people.
-In the mountains of Chongli, where the venues are, one high-definition camera was installed per every square kilometer.
+In the mountains of Chongli, where the venues are, one high-definition camera was installed for every square kilometer.

 How have things changed under Xi Jinping?